eoinkelly/notes/python/language.md

+## with statements

+The Python with statement creates a runtime context that allows you to run a group of statements under the control of a context manager.

+The context manager object results from evaluating the expression after with.
+In other words, expression must return an object that implements the context management protocol.
+This protocol consists of two special methods:

+    .__enter__() is called by the with statement to enter the runtime context.
+    .__exit__() is called when the execution leaves the with code block.

+# Misc unsorted

 * `(a, b, c)` creates a tuple in python (tuples are immutable, value objects, efficent because they aren't copied around)
 * `[a, b, c]` creates a list in python (lists are mutable)